followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/5 Series Types/CandleStickSeries/selectionMode.md

 * **none**
 The series does not react in any way.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ChartSeriesSelectionMode` enum with one of the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `ChartSeriesSelectionMode` enum with one of the following values: `OnlyPoint`, `AllSeriesPoints`, `AllArgumentPoints`, and `None`.
 Note that although this enum accepts more values, only the listed ones can be applied to a candlestick series.

 #####See Also#####
 - [pointSelectionMode](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#pointSelectionMode) - specifies whether only one or several series points can stay selected.